neil314159/portfolio-project-1/README.md

     ![Footer](docs/footer.png)

 * Favicon & 404 Page
-    * The favicon allows the user to easily locate the tab for the site, and the 404 page will redirect themif they mis-type the address.
+    * The favicon allows the user to easily locate the tab for the site, and the 404 page will redirect them if they mis-type the address.

 ### Features to implement in the future
 * Add an embedded Google Maps view of the locations shown in the guide, to help the user visualise the geography and distances involved in moving house